ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 The man is often looking annoying to the woman, and I still think until now that the man should never be there.
 The man looks like a huge mistake where he would move his arms and feet in a weird way, he seems like a sliver to the dance complimented by the woman.

 What the man does in Lezginka is not a mistake, if it’s a mistake, how can the rule last for hundreds of years, and it remains pure.
-The man and the woman dance together, seducing one another eternally, speaking depth to our psyche.
+The man and the woman get along to dance in harmony, speaking depth to our psyche.
 A form of art that animates unbounded time and space like that is not nothing, right.

 What can we see from this great form of art.
 The push and pull dynamics are there, the concept should manifest all things including software engineering.